udelcodes/udelcodes.github.io/cyber3/SQL.md

 ## SQL Injection

 Alice and Bob belive that the database can be breached by a means of SQL Injection.
-Meaning they have found that the database the L33k3rs are using SQL, which is a popular language used to access and manage information held in a database management system.
+Meaning they have found that the L33k3r database uses SQL code, which is a popular language used to access and manage information held in a database management system.

 SQL Injection is the idea to convince the application to run SQL code that was not intended, therefore